House of Cards: Massive Weights in LLMs: Massive Weights

-To assess the significance of massive weights, we conduct two types of attacks: top-$k$ zeroing and top-$k$ retaining.
+\paragraph{Massive weights are extremely small in quantity, their impact is tremendous.} To assess the significance of massive weights, we conduct two types of attacks: top-$k$ zeroing and top-$k$ retaining.
 Note that these attacks only affect the $\mW_{up}$ and $\mW_{gate}$ projection matrices in layer $l$, where massive weights are present.
 The first attack is to set the top-$k$ massive weights to zero (i.e., darker orange weights in Figure \ref{fig:intro}(a)).
 In essence, this attack is very similar to the one proposed in \citet{sun2024massive}, where massive activations in the hidden state are zeroed out in a single layer.
 The difference is that their attack targets the hidden state, while our attack targets the intermediate state.
 The second attack is to set all weights to zero except for top-$k$ massive weights (i.e., lighter orange weights in Figure \ref{fig:intro}(a)).
 That is, the number of rows being damaged in each attack is $k$ and the dimensions of intermediate state $-$ $k$, respectively.

 Following \citet{sun2024massive}, we assess perplexity\footnotemark[1] on three datasets: WikiText \citep{merity2017pointer}, C4 \citep{raffel2020exploring}, and PG-19 \citep{Rae2020Compressive}.
-Additionally, we evaluate zero-shot accuracy\footnote{https://github.com/EleutherAI/lm-evaluation-harness} on five tasks: Arc-Easy, Arc-Challenge \citep{clark2018think}, BoolQ \citep{clark-etal-2019-boolq}, PIQA \citep{bisk2020piqa}, and WinoGrande (WG) \citep{sakaguchi2021winogrande}.
+Additionally, we evaluate zero-shot accuracy\footnote{https://github.com/EleutherAI/lm-evaluation-harness} on five tasks: Arc-Easy (ARC-E), Arc-Challenge (ARC-C) \citep{clark2018think}, BoolQ \citep{clark-etal-2019-boolq}, PIQA \citep{bisk2020piqa}, and WinoGrande (WG) \citep{sakaguchi2021winogrande}.
 Table \ref{tab:pretrained_attack} presents the results of two attacks on Llama-3-8B, Llama-3-70B, and Llama-3.1-405B (8bit)\footnote{We use 8xA100-80G GPUs for our work; therefore, we employ an 8-bit model.}, when $k$ is set to $5$.
-Llama-3-8B has its massive weights in layer 2 out of 32 layers, Llama-3-70B in layer 4 out of 80 layers, and Llama-3.1-405B in layer 6 out of 126 layers (Appendix \ref{appx:massive_weights}).
+Llama-3-8B has its massive weights in layer 2 out of 32 layers, Llama-3-70B in layer 4 out of 80 layers, and Llama-3.1-405B in layer 6 out of 126 layers.
+Detailed indices of massive weights are provided in Appendix \ref{appx:massive_weights}, including various LLMs.
 The larger the difference from the original performance, the stronger the attack.